erhant/lambda-0b10/docs/WEEK-2.md

 p + 1 - 2\sqrt{p} \le r \le p + 1 + 2\sqrt{p}
 $$

 It is generally not easy to find the number of points in the curve.
-Sometimes you have "families of curves" and there you may have a formula to calculate the number of points.
-See for example BN254 curve.

 In the best case, we would like to number of points on the curve to be some large prime number.
 However, we are still okay with large numbers with some large prime factor.

-> [Schoof's Algorithm](https://en.wikipedia.org/wiki/Schoof%27s_algorithm) can be used to find the number of points on a curve.
+> Sometimes you have "families of curves" and there you may have a formula to calculate the number of points.
+See for example BN254 curve.
+There, the number of points can be simply computed from a given parameter, which is much more efficient that using a more complicated algorithm such as [Schoof's Algorithm](https://en.wikipedia.org/wiki/Schoof%27s_algorithm) to find the number of points.

 ### Curves for Recursion